NullPointerExcy/SmartPDFManager/README.md

 ## Usage

-(Only if you don't use the executable)
+1. Run the application (Only if you don't use the executable):
-1. Run the application:
    ```bash
    py -m smart_pdf_manager.ui.smart_pdf_manager_app
    ```